History Hans Högman

 Source References

-National Encyclopaedia, Sweden Encyclopaedia Britannica Article of Nils William Olsson in Rötter• Norstedts Focus 98 Top of page
+National Encyclopaedia, Sweden Wikipedia Encyclopaedia Britannica Article of Nils William Olsson in Rötter• Norstedts Focus 98 Top of page